rgrjnr/ze-11/src/cases/revolut.md

 ## Overview

 As part of a UX/UI design challenge, this project focused on improving the account management experience within the Revolut app, specifically the creation and deletion of accounts.
-While Revolut is known for its sleek interface and wide range of digital banking features, we identified pain points in how users onboard and offboard—crucial moments that can shape their overall trust in the platform.
+While Revolut is known for its sleek interface and wide range of digital banking features, we identified pain points in how users onboard and offboard; crucial moments that can shape their overall trust in the platform.

 Our objective was to streamline the account creation process for new users and make account deletion clearer and more transparent, ensuring both actions felt secure, intuitive, and user-friendly.